-CLEA exercises are ready to run "as is", in essentially the form that we have used with students in our introductory Astronomy classes.
+CLEA exercises are ready to run as is, in essentially the form that we have used with students in our introductory Astronomy classes.
 However, in order to make the exercises as flexible as possible, we have included a number of options that allow the user to tailor the exercise to specific course requirements and level of difficulty.
-In this exercise, the instructor can modify the photometric data for the Pleiades stars, add additional stars, add additional clusters or star fields and modify/add help screens.
-Further options provide some selection of the amount of information to be furnished to the students, as well as magnitude scaling of the star images.

-This adaptability is achieved through two mechanisms: an options dialog that enables the user to select built-in options and change file names and path; and the files themselves, which in many cases can be modified or replaced.
+In this exercise, the instructor can replace the Jupiter image files, modify/add help screens, and set several options affecting the amount of information given to the students.
+This adaptability is provided through two mechanisms: an options dialog that enables the user to select built-in options and change file names and path; and the files themselves, which in many cases can be modified or replaced.
 The options dialog for this exercise is presented in Section V-1, while modifications to the various file types are discussed in Sections V-2 through V-5.